 Instances of inappropriate behavior are referred to the Chief Academic Officer.
-Consequences could be up to and including dismissal from the school.
+The consequences could include dismissal from the school.
 If asked to leave, a student must wait one year before petitioning the Chief Academic Officer for reinstatement.
 Students must follow local, state and federal laws.
 Lake Forest Graduate School of Management reserves the right to contact local authorities to address acts that are in violation of the law.

-Academic Load
+Academic Semesters

-The academic year consists of 3 semesters: Fall (Fall and Winter 1 terms), Spring (Winter 2, Spring 1, and Spring 2 terms), and Summer.
+The academic year consists of 3 semesters, each comprised of two terms: Fall Semester (Summer and Fall terms), Winter Semester (Winter 1 and Winter 2 terms), and Spring Semester (Spring 1 and Spring 2 terms).
 Part-time graduate degree program students typically take six credit hours per semester.